 Using the proper programs should be high priority, so make sure your software is up to date and functioning as it should in order to keep up with your competition.
 Even better if you research your graphic design niche that we talked about earlier specifically, and figure out what other designers in your field are using.

-The fundamental tools of being a graphic designer include having the basics like Adobe Illustrator, Photoshop, InDesign and Muse.
+The fundamental tools of being a graphic designer include having the best graphic design tools like Adobe Creative Cloud: Illustrator, Photoshop, InDesign and Muse.
 Becoming a master of these programs will provide your clients with the courage to trust you with a project and highlight your experience in this industry.

 Also, this may sound obvious, but ensure you can actually use said software.
 You are heading into a career with tight deadlines so don’t let uncertainty and lack of training slow you down.